rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 ### How A2 and A3 Work Together

-The operational release and operational log are two sides of the same coin — one is "before," one is "after."
+The operational release and operational log are two sides of the same coin: one is "before," one is "after."
 In the provided template, they share the same row.
 Each operation gets one row, and the pre-flight and post-flight sections are completed at different times.

 This combined approach avoids duplicate data entry and makes it easy to see the full lifecycle of each operation in one place.